david-cys/davidcysk/README.md

 - remember to check styles for paperclip image manipulation

 ---
+- add random profile button and profile index

+---
 next steps
-- add a search box, and next/previous buttons to browse profiles
+- add a search box
 - add tokens to users and profiles
 - spec out the api and tdd it
+- add remote image uploading
+- ? typeahead with api

 ---
 __misc references__